Welcome to today's edition of the Rush 24-7 podcast.

 They wanted to be part of what was a distinct and unique American culture that contained elements of the American dream, which didn't exist anywhere else in the world.

-Yes, they they they might have uh lived together, formed basic neighborhoods, the Italian, the Irish.
+Yes, they might have lived together, formed basic neighborhoods, the Italian, the Irish, and they kept their identities, but they became Americans, proudly so.

-They learned English, for example.
+They learned English.

-They did everything they could to let everybody know they were Americans.
+For example, they did everything they could to let everybody know they were Americans.

 And that hasn't been happening since 1986.

-We have not required, we have not forced immigrants to learn English, and without that, there is no way they can become part of the American culture.
+And without that, there is no way they can become part of the American culture.

-But the the second half of this is the left, the Democrat Party, however you want to characterize it, their war, the war that they are conducting on the values and principles that have defined America is erasing the culture anyway.
+But the second half of this is the left, the Democrat Party, however you want to characterize it, their war, the war that they are conducting on the values and principles that have defined America is erasing the culture anyway.

-It's a two prong problem.
+It's a two-pronged problem.

 And this is fundamental to understand what happened to Brussels.